leangen/graphql-spqr/README.md

 GraphQL graphQL = new GraphQL(schema);

 //keep the reference to GraphQL instance and execute queries against it.
-//this operation selects a user by ID and requests name and regDate fields only ExecutionResult result = graphQL.execute(
+//this operation selects a user by ID and requests name, regDate and twitterProfile fields only ExecutionResult result = graphQL.execute(
     "{ user (id: 123) {
          name,